AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-bootstrap.md

 ## AEM Responsive Grid

 To support SPA Editor's layout mode for editable areas in the SPA, we must integrate AEM's Responsive Grid CSS into the SPA.
-Don't worry - this grid system will only to the editable containers, and you can use your grid system of choice to drive the layout of the rest of your SPA.
+Don't worry - this grid system is only applicable to the editable containers, and you can use your grid system of choice to drive the layout of the rest of your SPA.

 Add the AEM Responsive Grid SCSS files to the SPA.